NeoGeographyToolkit/StereoPipeline/docs/tools/datum_convert.rst

 This tool is used to convert a DEM from one datum to another.
 For example, a UTM zone 10 DEM with an NAD27 datum can be converted to a UTM zone 10 DEM with a WGS84 datum.

+This program was written when the GDAL and PROJ support for datum conversions was rudimentary.
+These libraries have since caught up, and it is suggested to try and see if ``gdalwarp`` (:numref:`gdal_tools`) can address your datum conversion issues, if used with an appropriate ``-t_srs`` option.
+That program is shipped with ASP, and uses recent GDAL and PROJ (versions >= 3.5 and >= 9.1.0 respectively).

 This tool does not convert between projections, another program such as ``gdalwarp`` (included with ASP) or ASP’s ``dem_mosaic`` should be used for that. ``datum_convert`` performs horizontal conversion; vertical conversion is only provided for the